shallada/Instruqt/course-druid-metrics/metrics-clarity/05-clarity-egregious-query/assignment.md

 ```

 We can see the logged query within the log message.
-Note that this query performs a _SELECT *_, which requires Druid to do a full table scan - a very slow query.
+Note that this query performs a _SELECT *_ with no _WHERE_ clause, which requires Druid to do a full table scan - a very slow query.

 It's no wonder that the query was so slow!